Chitransh-22/FairSight/README.md

 10. Computes weighted group outcome rates **after** mitigation
 11. Computes an automated fairness **verdict** via `get_verdict()`, based on the before/after metrics and rates
 12. Returns everything bundled in an `AnalysisResult` (including the `verdict`)

+This step happens entirely inside the **Dataset** tab; the resulting `AnalysisResult` is cached in `st.session_state.analysis` so the Dashboard, AI Report, and Export tabs can all read it without re-running the pipeline.

 ### `CORE/bias_utils.py`
 Core fairness utility module wrapping pandas, scikit-learn, and AIF360 logic: